 (Pew Research Center)

-The majority of millennials who have earned a college degree report that their degree has already paid off, and another 17% believe it will pay off soon.
-Based on the data from the largest colleges in the US, 58% of recent graduates were able to find a job quickly, while 42% were still searching three months after graduation.
+Most millennials who have earned a college degree report that their degree has already paid off, and another 17% believe it will pay off soon.
+Based on the data from the largest colleges in the US, 58% of recent graduates could find a job quickly, while 42% were still searching three months after graduation.

 3. Between 1989 and 2019, the average wage for young college grads grew by just 13.9%.